aastavsashasen/Particle_Filter_Localization_Investigation/README.md

-# Particle_Filter_Localization_Implementation
+# Particle Filter Localization Investigation
-Written in Python as part of an extended project on Autonomous Mobile Robotic Platforms
+Written in Python as part of an extended project on Autonomous Mobile Robotic Platforms.
+Please refer to the .pdf for the project report.
+The main code is "PF_2.py"